saksham219/saksham219.github.io/_posts/2020-12-23-Visualising-a-nowhere-differentiable-everywhere-continuous-function.md

 ![](https://cdn-images-1.medium.com/max/2000/1*C3DHdAWAEAeoy_SyyEXwsg.gif)

-* You can play around with the visualisations used in this post * (here)[https://www.desmos.com/calculator/uyds80silz]
+*You can play around with the visualisations used in this post* [here](https://www.desmos.com/calculator/uyds80silz).